Watch the Video Tutorial

 Before starting to build the file for your publication, you need to plan the layout.
 I create my layout sketches on thumbnails printed from InDesign.
 Use tabloid-sized pages to sketch them out.

 There’s a tutorial in the playlist above on how to print your page layout grid on tabloid sheets.
 Draw out your sketches on these pages.
 The better the planning, the less time it will take you to build your plublication.

 We want to pay attention when setting up our document in the New Document dialogue.
 But don’t be too nervous about it.
 If you need to, you can change settings after the fact.

-Use facing pages if your document is a publication.
-If it’s going to be printed as loose sheets, then don’t use Facing Pages.
+Use facing pages if your document is a saddle-stitched publication.
+If it’s going to be printed as loose sheets, then you don’t need to use Facing Pages.

 Primary Text Frame